MTN Lumos Solar Inverter: A Review

 The MTN Lumos kit has an output capacity of about 60W.
-It is thus able to power appliances whose output capacities total about 50W.
+It is thus able to power AC appliances whose output capacities total about 50W; it can carry DC appliances up to 100W.
 It can carry at least one ceiling fan, a decoder, a laptop, LED and LCD Televisions, radios, etc. It cannot power tube televisions, desktop computers, washing machines, microwaves, deep freezers, electric cookers, water heaters, ceiling fans, blenders air conditioners and other high-capacity appliances.

-While this kit is attractive because of the investment plan that allows the user to pay over a period of 5 years, unlike other inverters, it is not able to perform very sophisticated functions.
+In addition to the Pay as You Go investment plan, the kit is made from high-quality and long-lasting components.
+However, while this kit is attractive because of the investment plan that allows the user to pay over a period of 5 years, unlike other central inverters systems, it is not able to perform very sophisticated functions.
 Also, it can only be charged from the single solar panel.
 This raises concerns for those who live in places where the sun does not shine daily.
-The long range of devices that it cannot power makes it unattractive.
+The kit has been known to not function on cloudy days.
+Also, the long range of devices that it cannot power makes it unattractive.
 As a portable inverter, it cannot be upgraded with the incorporation of extra parts.

-N4500 per month for 5 years totals N337,500.
-With the addition of initial costs, the investment in an MTN solar box will exceed N370,000 and may rise to up to N400,000.
-SolarKobo can recommend more reliable inverter systems that can be procured at a similar cost or even less with the help of an initial down-payment and a post-payment plan that can be spread over a period of twelve months.
+N4850 per 30 days for 5 years totals N295,000.
+With the addition of initial costs, the investment in an MTN solar box will exceed N325,000 and considering that what the user pays for is the time the box is in his possession and not the time it is used, the total investment may rise significantly.
+SolarKobo can recommend more reliable inverter systems that can be procured at a similar cumulative cost of the kit or even less with the help of an initial down-payment and a post-payment plan that can be spread over a period of twelve months.